Azzybana/candle/candle-book/src/tracing.md

 ## GPU

-When using CUDA, Metal, or other asynchronous GPU backends, tracing may produce misleading timing data because operations are queued rather than executed immediately.
+When using Metal or other asynchronous GPU backends, tracing may produce misleading timing data because operations are queued rather than executed immediately.

-### CUDA

-For CUDA-specific profiling, you have two options:

-1. Set the environment variable `CUDA_LAUNCH_BLOCKING=1` which forces synchronous execution.
-This makes trace timings more accurate, at the cost of reduced performance.
-2. Use [NVIDIA's Nsight Systems](https://developer.nvidia.com/nsight-systems) (`nsys profile` and `nsys-ui`) which are designed specifically for profiling asynchronous CUDA executions.

-We recommend using NVIDIA's Nsight Systems when possible, as it offers accurate performance data without altering typical execution patterns.
-In contrast, setting the `CUDA_LAUNCH_BLOCKING` environment variable forces synchronous execution, which can significantly alter execution behavior.

-#### Performance Profiling with NVIDIA Nsight Systems

-1. Generate an `.nsys-rep` file containing performance data ([docs](https://docs.nvidia.com/nsight-systems/UserGuide/index.html#example-single-command-lines))
-   - Run `nsys profile --trace cuda,nvtx,osrt --gpu-metrics-device=all --output profile_run ./target/debug/... --prompt "whatever "`
-1. Open the generated `.nsys-rep` report file in Nsight Systems GUI
-    - File > Open